readthelod/readthelod.github.io/reading-clubs.md

 #### Join our mailing list! 📢
 Sign up to receive the latest updates on polls, meetings, and announcements.
-Subscribe to our newsletter by emailing: <news-subscribe@readthelod.org>
+Subscribe to our newsletter by emailing: <news-subscribe@readthelod.org> or for more information <info@readthelod.org>